This page explains how to prepare your environment for running the bot.

 - Mandatory software as:

-- Setup your virtualenv
+- Setup your virtualenv under

-This script is a combination of
+This option is a combination of installation tasks,

 develop) and recreate your virtualenv.

 Activate your virtual environment¶

 Each time you open a new terminal, you must run

 We've included/collected install instructions for Ubuntu, MacOS, and Windows.
 These are guidelines and your success may vary with other distros.
 OS Specific steps are listed first, the Common section below is necessary for all systems.

 Python3.6 or higher and the corresponding pip are assumed to be available.